kimchouard/server.adobe.github.com/README.md

 Here is the routes you can call:

+- `/`

-- `/` will give you all Adobe repositories & languages.
+Adobe repositories & languages.

+- `/repos`

-- `/repos` will give you all Adobe GitHub repositories.
+Adobe GitHub repositories.

+- `/langs`

-- `/langs` will give you every languages Adobe use in GitHub.
+Languages Adobe use in GitHub.